STI stands for sexually transmitted infections. Sometimes these are called STDs or sexually transmitted diseases.

 What are signs and symptoms of syphilis?

 There are four stages: primary, secondary, latent, and tertiary and each stage has different signs and symptoms.
 Symptoms can change as time goes on, and some people may not notice any symptoms at all.
-So, that is why it is best to regularly get test for STIs if you have unprotected sex.
+So, that is why it is best to regularly get tested for STIs if you have unprotected sex.
 Some common signs and symptoms include:

 Can syphilis be treated?